react-component/m-list-view/README.md

 | refreshing | Whether the view should be indicating an active refresh | bool | false |

+## Tips

+ListView has three types of scroll containers:

+1. Partial div container
+    - default, note: **need to manually set the height of the ListView**
+2. html body container
+    - set `useBodyScroll` or `stickyHeader` to take effect (do not need to set height)
+3. Use [zscroller](https://github.com/yiminghe/zscroller) to simulate the rolling container
+    - set `useZscroller` to take effect, then you can set `scrollerOptions`

 ## Test Case

 ```